transcom/mymove/docs/adr/0063-use-openapi-to-compile-api-specs.md

 However, the benefits are significant.
 The `openapi` compiler dictates a structure that is organized and fairly intuitive, making it easy to create, find, and reference separate definition files.
 Like option 2, edits to one file can apply to all of our APIs.
-Furthermore, the compiler can handle our files as-are, so we can gradually split our definitions as we move forward.
+Furthermore, the compiler can handle our files as-is, so we can gradually split our definitions as we move forward.

 Unlike option 2, this method won't change the outward behavior of our APIs.
 External tools like Load Testing, and